Speko Docs

 FieldTypeRequiredDescription

-livekitUrlstringLiveKit WebSocket URL, returned by your server.
-Pass it straight through — the SDK does not default this so consumers can’t ship against staging by accident.
+transportUrlstringMedia transport URL, returned by your server.
+Pass it straight through — the SDK does not default this so consumers can't ship against the wrong environment.

 overridesConversationOverrides?Per-session agent / TTS overrides.
 Sent over the data channel right after connect.